 So one thing I can tell about myself is that I don't belong to any one of the products.
 If somebody asks me to help out with something I’ve never worked on before, I would do it - to learn.
 Say there’s a problem in the data lake which is the raw repository for all of Zapr’s user data, even though I wasn’t part of the team that built it, I would try and understand how the query works and help fix the problem.

 In two-three years we learnt a lot of things about the system, the technologies, etc. So now we have to ensure that best practices are maintained and many processes need to be automated.
 Technically, these things are easier to pull off.
 But what’s equally important is bringing the right attitudes and behavioural skills to help everybody improve.

 What I like here is that you can talk directly to anybody, even the co-founders and tell them what you’re problem is and where you need support.
 There are times when I’ve forgotten to eat my meals because I’m caught up with work and the CEO comes over to offer me a snack.
 That’s the kind of attitude that motivates me or anybody who works at Zapr.

 Moving forward, here’s the biggest challenge while working with Artificial Intelligence systems and Machine Learning algorithms - we need to predict things before they actually go wrong.
 Sounds kind of impossible right?
 But that’s what we’ve been doing all along and solving these problems keeps us excited everyday.

 Senior Software Engineer

 Join Karthick and other software developers in building world-class technology at Zapr Media Labs!
-Check out our team page and get in touch with us: http://bit.ly/2zapr-team-careers.
+Get to know more about our culture here: http://bit.ly/2FKog47

 If you know other people who’d make a great fit here at Zapr, share this article and let them know we’re hiring!